mynl/aggregate/doc/5_technical_guides/5_x_distortions.rst

                 bs=4)
     qd(port)

-:meth:`var_dict` returns the 90th percentile points by line and in total.
+:meth:`var_dict` returns the 90th percentile points by unit and in total.

 .. ipython:: python
     :okwarning: